-I am particularly interested in those common mechanosensitive developmental processes that impinge on cellular calcium homeostasis for their fruition.
-Mechanically-gated calcium channels (TRPC1) are the molecular entities that are responsible for translating mechanical stimuli into a calcium signal that then regulates key enzymatic and genetic cascades involved in mechanosensitive tissue development.
-In particular, we have demonstrated that calcium influx via TRPC1 is responsible for instigating stem cell expansion during the initial stages of the regenerative response, agreeing with previous reports that cyclic mechanical stimuli promotes stem cell expansion.
-Understanding how the cell converts mechanical signals into a calcium-regulated developmental response will thus lead to more effective therapeutic strategies aimed at reversing trauma- and age-related muscle and bone degeneration.
-A major focus of my group is the development of methods to appropriately modulate TRPC1 activity for optimal mechanosensitive tissue regeneration.
+We now have convincing evidence that PEMFs vicariously, yet specifically, activate TRPC1 channels in all tissues examined.
+TRPC1 is one component of the transduction apparatus responsible for translating mechanical and magnetic stimuli into a calcium signals that then regulates key mitochondrial enzymatic and genetic cascades involved in muscle development.
+We have recently demonstrated that calcium influx via TRPC1 activates mitochondrial respiration that is responsible for instigating progenitor cell expansion during the initial stages of the regenerative response, agreeing with previous reports that cyclic mechanical stimuli promote stem cell expansion.
+Understanding how the cell converts biophysical signals into a calcium-regulated developmental response will thus lead to more effective therapeutic strategies aimed at reversing trauma- and age-related muscle and bone degeneration.
+A major focus of my group is the development of methods to appropriately modulate TRPC1 activity for optimal mechanosensitive/magnetosensitive tissue regeneration.

-- Flow Cytometry
+• Flow Cytometry